-- This smoke alarm should be installed on a CSA listed or - recognized junction box.
+- This smoke alarm should be installed on a CSA listed or recognized junction box.
 All connections should be made by a qualified electrician and all wiring used shall be in accordance with codes having jurisdiction in your area.
 The multiple station interconnect wiring to the alarms must be run in the same raceway or cable as the AC power wiring.
-In addition, the resistance of the interconnect wiring shall be a maximum of 10 ohms. - The appropriate power source is 120 V AC Single Phase supplied from a non-switchable circuit, which is not protected by a ground fault interrupter. - WARNING: The alarm cannot be operated from power derived from a square wave, modified square wave or modified sine wave, inverter.
+In addition, the resistance of the interconnect wiring shall be a maximum of 10 ohms. - The appropriate power source is 120 Volt AC Single Phase supplied from a non-switchable circuit, which is not protected by a ground fault interrupter. - Smoke alarms are not to be used with detector guards unless the combination (alarm and detector guard) have been evaluated and found suitable for that purpose. - A WARNING: The alarm cannot be operated from power derived from a square wave, modified square wave or modified sine wave, inverter.
 These types of inverters are sometimes used to supply power to the structure in off grid installations, such as solar or wind derived power sources.
-These power sources produce high peak voltages that will damage the alarm. - · Smoke alarms are not to be used with detector guards unless the combination (alarm and quard) has been evaluated and found suitable for that purpose.
+These power sources produce high peak voltages that will damage the alarm.

-WIRING INSTRUCTIONS FOR AC QUICK CONNECT HARNESS
+WIRING INSTRUCTIONS FOR AC QUICK CONNECT HARNESS CAUTION!

-CAUTION!
 TURN OFF THE MAIN POWER TO THE CIRCUIT BEFORE WIRING THE ALARM.